 This table maps artifacts into the jar file name. "version-yyyymmdd" is the POI version stamp.
 You can see what the latest stamp is on the downloads page.

 For signing: bcpkix-jdk15on, bcprov-jdk15on, xmlsec, slf4j-api

-Apache commons-math3 was added as a dependency in POI 4.0.0.
+Apache commons-io was added as a dependency in POI 5.1.0

-poi-ooxml requires poi-ooxml-schemas.
-This is a substantially smaller version of the ooxml-schemas jar (ooxml-schemas-1.3.jar for POI 3.14 or later, ooxml-schemas-1.1.jar for POI 3.7 up to POI 3.13, ooxml-schemas-1.0.jar for POI 3.5 and 3.6).
+poi-ooxml requires poi-ooxml-lite.
+This is a substantially smaller version of the poi-ooxml-full jar (ooxml-schemas-1.4.jar for POI 4.0.0, ooxml-schemas-1.3.jar for POI 3.14 or to POI 3.17, ooxml-schemas-1.1.jar for POI 3.7 up to POI 3.13, ooxml-schemas-1.0.jar for POI 3.5 and 3.6).
 The larger ooxml-schemas jar is normally only required for development.
 Similarly, the ooxml-security jar, which contains all of the classes relating to encryption and signing, is normally only required for development.
 A subset of its contents are in poi-ooxml-schemas.
 This JAR is ooxml-security-1.1.jar for POI 3.14 onwards and ooxml-security-1.0.jar prior to that.

 All of the examples are included in POI distributions as a poi-examples artifact.

 POI can be run on most languages that run on the JVM.
 For code examples, see Running POI on other JVM languages

 Besides the "official" components outlined above there is some further software distributed with POI.
 This is called "contributed" software.
 It is not explicitly recommended or even maintained by the POI team, but it might still be useful to you.